AI Hacking

 1. Unauthenticated Servers

 Research shows 8,000+ MCP servers exposed on the public internet.
+Studies indicate 43% of MCP servers have at least one vulnerability.
 Many have admin panels, debug endpoints, or API routes without authentication.

 2. Data Exfiltration